Lecture from: 16.09.2025 | Video: Video ETHZ

 - Date (Tentative): Tuesday, 13.01.2026, 14:15-15:45.

-- Registration: You must register for the exam on myStudies during the 3rd/4th week of the semester.
+- Registration: Registration for the exam must be completed on myStudies during the 3rd/4th week of the semester.
 Course enrollment is not exam registration.

 The Core of Economics: Scarcity and Choice

 At its root, economics is the study of how society manages its scarce resources.
-Scarcity means we have finite resources and therefore cannot satisfy every human want.
-This fundamental constraint forces us to make choices, which are governed by a set of core principles.
+Scarcity means that resources are finite and therefore cannot satisfy every human want.
+This fundamental constraint forces choices, which are governed by a set of core principles.

 How People Make Decisions